Sp3rick/GroupHelp/plugins.md

-When you create a plugin you can use our-made events with many variables already set If is a group the "chat" object will contain the full object Any "chat" object contain the boolean value chat.isGroup
+When you create a plugin you can use our-made events with many variables already set If is a group the "chat" object will contain the full object Any "chat" object contain the boolean value chat.isGroup and if true also chat.lang for lang of the group Any "msg" object contain the "command" result of api/utils.js/parseCommand(msg.text)

 <b>Roles Manager</b>